-Investments - The District is entitled to invest any and all of its funds in obligations of, or guaranteed by, the United States of America or its agencies, certificates of deposit, and certain public fund investment pools.
+Investments - Temporary investments throughout the year consisted of investments in an external local government investment pool and certificates of deposit.
+The external local government investment pool is recognized at amortized cost as permitted by GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
+The District is entitled to invest any and all of its funds in obligations of, or guaranteed by, the United States of America or its agencies, certificates of deposit, and certain public fund investment pools.
 The District is authorized to invest in obligations of, or guaranteed by, government entities other than the United States of America or one of its agencies or instrumentalities, repurchase agreements, bankers' acceptances, commercial paper, and mutual funds to the extent authorized by Section 2256 of the Government Code ("Public Funds Investment Act") and only upon the Board's adoption of a separate resolution authorizing such investment.
 The District's investment policies and types of investments are governed by the Public Funds Investment Act.
+The District's management believes that it complied with the requirements of the District's investment policy and the Public Funds Investment Act.
 The District accrues interest on temporary investments based on the terms and effective interest rates of the specific investments.